 Paper Towns by John Green When Margo Roth Spiegelman beckons Quentin Jacobsen in the middle of the night-dressed like a ninja and plotting an ingenious campaign of revenge-he follows her.
 Margo's always planned extravagantly, and, until now, she's always planned solo.
-After a lifetime of loving Margo from afar, things are finally looking up for Q . . . until day breaks and she has vanished.
-Always an enigma, Margo has now become a mystery.
+After a lifetime of loving Margo from afar, things are finally looking up for Q until she vanishes.
 But there are clues.
-And they're for Q. (850L) may contain sensitive content
+And they're for Q. (850L)